vitor251093/ObjectiveC_Extension/README.md

 In order to improve that, I've decided to create a framework with those classes and extensions, in order to optimize my work.
 It should be useful for a large range of projects, so feel free to use it, and enjoy :)

+**IMPORTANT WARNING:** When using this project, configure the `ObjCExtensionConfig.h` file according to your needs.
+Don't worry, it takes just some seconds.

 ## Compatibility
 This is the best part of that framework.
 ObjectiveC_Extension is compatible with every version of macOS still compatible with Xcode 9, so it is compatible with macOS 10.6+.
 Obviously, that requires some workarounds and *hacks*.
 They will be listed in the end of that document.